-To log in to the switch, complete the following steps.
+To log in to the switch, complete the following steps:

 - 1. At the prompt, type your user ID and press Enter.
-The default user ID is USERID. - Type your password and press Enter.
-The default password is PASSWORD (where the sixth character is the number zero, not the letter O).
-The main-menu window opens.
+The default user ID is USERID. - 2.
+Type your password and press Enter.
+The default password is PASSWORD.
+The password is spelled with a zero, not the letter O. The main-menu window opens.